-Like other anxiety disorders, panic disorder and agoraphobia can be treated.
+Like other anxiety disorders, panic disorder can be treated.

 Most people find significant improvement with professional care.
 Treatment success varies among people.
 Some may respond to treatment after a few months, while other people may need more than a year.
 Treatment can be complicated if a person has more than one anxiety disorder or suffers from depression or substance abuse, which is why it must be tailored to the individual.